The Borderlands (2013 film)

-The Borderlands, released in the United States as Final Prayer, is a 2013 British found footage horror film and the feature film directorial debut of Elliot Goldner, who also wrote the movie's script.
+The Borderlands, released in the United States as Final Prayer, is a 2013 British found-footage horror film written and directed by Elliot Goldner, in his directorial debut.
 It had its world premiere on 24 August 2013 at the London FrightFest Film Festival and centers upon a group of Vatican investigators researching an old church rumored to be the site of a miracle.

 Plot

-Three men – Deacon, a skeptical religious brother, Gray Parker, an English layman and technology expert, and the stringent Father Mark Amidon – are sent by the Vatican to investigate reports of supernatural activity in an old, recently reopened, thirteenth century church located in the Devon countryside.
+The Vatican sends three men to investigate reports of supernatural activity in a recently reopened 13th-century church in the Devon countryside.
+The group consists of skeptical religious brother Deacon, layman and technology expert Gray Parker, and the stringent Father Mark Amidon.

-Upon their first visit to the church, local priest Father Crellick tells them a miracle has taken place while Gray sets up the recording equipment.
-Crellick shows them footage of objects on the altar mysteriously moving but Deacon remains skeptical.
+Upon their arrival, Gray sets up the recording equipment.
+Local priest Father Crellick tells them a miracle has taken place.
+He shows them captured footage of objects on the altar mysteriously moving.
 That night, local youths burn a sheep to death outside the men's cottage.
-The next day, Mark discovers a hidden side panel in the church but he is disturbed by an unseen force before he can enter.
-Amidon ear suddenly starts bleeding however he states it is most likely a ruptured eardrum due to changes in air pressure during his flight to the location.
-A multi-mic radio setup detects the sound of deep growls and whispers, followed by the sound of an infant crying.
-While the three try to trace the source of the sounds, Deacon sees Crellick pass by a window.
-Mark pursues a despondent Crellick up the bell tower to the roof where Crellick questions whether he has witnessed a miracle or something far worse – he leaps to his death before a horrified Mark.
-Amidon insists on closing the investigation after this, citing that no concrete evidence of supernatural activity has be found.
+The next day, Mark discovers a hidden side panel in the church, but he is disturbed by an unseen force before he can enter.
+Mark's ear starts bleeding, which he attributes to a ruptured eardrum caused by air pressure changes.

+A multi-mic radio setup detects the sound of deep growls and whispers, followed by an infant's cry.
+While tracing the source of these sounds, Deacon sees Crellick pass by a window.
+Mark pursues a despondent Crellick up the bell tower.
+Crellick questions whether he has witnessed a miracle or something far worse, then leaps to his death before a horrified Mark.
+Mark insists on closing the investigation, citing that no concrete evidence of supernatural activity has been found.